sujithv28/Deep-Leafsnap/README.md

 Kumar, et al. developed a automatic visual recognition algorithm in their 2012 paper [Leafsnap: A Computer Vision System for Automatic Plant Species Identification](http://neerajkumar.org/base/papers/nk_eccv2012_leafsnap.pdf) to attempt to solve this problem.

-Our model is based off VGG-16 except modified to work with `64x64` size inputs.
+Our first model is based off VGG-16 except modified to work with `64x64` size inputs.
 We achieved state of the art results at the time.
 Our deep learning approach to this problem further improves the accuracy from `70.8%` to `86.2%` for the top-1 prediction accuracy and from `96.8%` to `98.4%` for top-5 prediction accuracy.

 |               | Top-1 Accuracy | Top-5 Accuracy |
 |---------------|:--------------:|:--------------:|